 You should avoid feeding your pet insects that are too large as this can cause impaction, choking, paralysis and even death – a rule of thumb is to never feed a Dragon an insect that is longer than the width of the back of the Dragons jaw.

 Beardies will eat a very wide range of vegetation, although avoid lettuce as there is nothing nutritional in there for them and don’t feed anything too often that has a high water content.
-A few things they will eat are:
+A short Bearded Dragon diet list:

 - Hibiscus flowers